LOYOLA UNIVERSITY CHICAGO

 This course examines the scientific study of victimization, the relationships between victims and offenders, the interactions between victims and the criminal justice system, and the connections between victims and other social groups and institutions.

-Interdisciplinary Option: Peace Studies, Psychology of Crime and Justice
+Interdisciplinary Option: Peace, Justice, and Conflict Studies, Psychology of Crime and Justice

 Course equivalencies: X-CRMJ371/PAX 369